Independent and Sovereign Republic of Kiribati

 Kiribati, a remote island nation in Oceania, spans just 811 km² across 33 atolls and islands in the Pacific Ocean, home to a population of around 120,740.
 Its capital, South Tarawa, serves as the bustling hub for this low-lying archipelago, where climate change poses a major threat to its existence.
 With GDP data unavailable, Kiribati relies on fishing, copra exports, and international aid to sustain its vibrant, community-driven economy.

-Kiribati faces a serious public health challenge with an infant mortality rate of 39.700 per 1,000 live births.
-This rate is alarmingly high compared to developed nations (often below 5) and indicates significant deficiencies in maternal care, sanitation, and early childhood health services.
+Kiribati faces a significant challenge with an infant mortality rate of 39.700 per 1,000 live births.
+This figure is considerably high, pointing to potential deficiencies in maternal and child healthcare, sanitation, or nutrition, which require urgent attention to improve public health outcomes.

 GDP (Current US$)